rawitat/gtypist_lessons/programming_quotes.typ

 *:UNIX_29
 I:(29)
-S:When you see the right thing, do it—this may look like more work in the short :term, but it’s the path of least effort in the long run.
-If you don’t know :what the right thing is, do the minimum necessary to get the job done, at :least until you figure out what the right thing is.
+S:When you see the right thing, do it—this may look like more work in the short :term, but it's the path of least effort in the long run.
+If you don't know :what the right thing is, do the minimum necessary to get the job done, at :least until you figure out what the right thing is.
  :
  :To do the Unix philosophy right, you have to be loyal to excellence.
  :You have to believe that software design is a craft worth all the intelligence, :creativity, and passion you can muster.
-Otherwise you won’t look past the easy, :stereotyped ways of approaching design and implementation; you’ll rush into :coding when you should be thinking.
-You’ll carelessly complicate when you :should be relentlessly simplifying—and then you’ll wonder why your code bloats :and debugging is so hard.
+Otherwise you won't look past the easy, :stereotyped ways of approaching design and implementation; you'll rush into :coding when you should be thinking.
+You'll carelessly complicate when you :should be relentlessly simplifying—and then you'll wonder why your code bloats :and debugging is so hard.

 *:UNIX_30
 I:(30)
-S:If you have any trouble sounding condescending, find a Unix user to show you :how it’s done.
+S:If you have any trouble sounding condescending, find a Unix user to show you :how it's done.

 *:UNIX_31
 I:(31)
-S:As with buildings, it’s easier to repair superstructure on top of a solid :foundation than it is to replace the foundations without trashing the :superstructure.
+S:As with buildings, it's easier to repair superstructure on top of a solid :foundation than it is to replace the foundations without trashing the :superstructure.